iWinston/typeorm-plus/README.md

 * supports MySQL / MariaDB / Postgres / SQLite / Microsoft Sql Server / Oracle / WebSQL
 * supports MongoDB NoSQL database
 * works in NodeJS / Browser / Ionic / Cordova / Electron platforms
-* code can be written in TypeScript or JavaScript
+* TypeScript and JavaScript support
 * produced code is performant, flexible, clean and maintainable
 * follows all possible best practices
 * CLI

 And more...

-With TypeORM your models will look like this:
+With TypeORM your models look like this:

 ```typescript
 import {Entity, PrimaryGeneratedColumn, Column} from "typeorm";